Pacific Northwest: Initial European exploration

 Portuguese navigator Juan Rodríguez Cabrillo became in 1542 the first European to explore the west coast of today's United States and reached as far as Punta del Año Nuevo, north of Monterrey.
 Bartolomé Ferrer continued on and may have reached as far north as the Rogue River on the Oregon coast.

 By 1579, English captain and erstwhile privateer Francis Drake sailed up the west coast of North America during the course of his circumnavigation undertaking.
 Drake may have reached as far North as 48N and may have conducted some preliminary assessments of the western entry channels to the Northwest Passage under royal secrecy order.
 He then headed back south to land, to careen the ship, to rest and to continue on the undertaking.
 Drake and his crew eventually found a protected cove where they landed, in either the Pacific Northwest or Northern California.
 Contacts with a local indigenous population were established over the course of several weeks.
 While ashore, Drake claimed the area for Queen Elizabeth I as Nova Albion or New Albion.
 Various theories regarding the landing location of New Albion in the northern Pacific have been proposed, including the one recognized by the United States National Historic Landmark and California Historical Landmarks at Point Reyes National Seashore.

 By 1589, Ortelius was publishing the Maris Pacifici first ever Pacific map featuring on the west coast of North-America a first ever representation of two major coastline features: the mouth of the Columbia River identified as "Rio Grande" and the delta of the Fraser River labeled "Baia de las isleas".

 Juan de Fuca, a Greek captain sailing for the Crown of Spain, supposedly found the Strait of Juan de Fuca around 1592.
-The strait was named for him, but whether he discovered it or not has long been questioned.
+The strait was named for him, but whether he was the first European to discover it has long been questioned.

 During the early 1740s, Imperial Russia sent the Danish-born Russian Vitus Bering to the region.
 By the late 18th century and into the mid-19th century, Russian settlers had established several posts and communities on the northwest Pacific coast, eventually reaching as far south as Fort Ross, California.
 The Russian River was named after this local presence and three ranch outposts located alongside.